 Now, these symptoms are not always your go-signal to start breeding your cats.
 Excessive licking can also mean pain in that area.
 Spraying can be a sign of UTI.
 Aggression, escaping, and vocalization can be a sign of hunger pangs, stress, or anxiety.

-The cat is in heat, what to do?
+cat is in heat, what to do?

-It takes an insane amount of patience and distraction methods to calm a cat in heat and a tom trying to respond to the estrous cat.
+It takes an insane amount of patience and distraction methods to calm a

 You can also keep your tom active with increased playtime.
 But, be wary of taking your indoor Tomcat outdoors during the mating season as you’ll be dealing with an escape artist.